 The total carbon footprint for printing CIMB Annual Report 2020 was compared to 14,987kgCO2e for our 2019 annual report.
 The carbon footprint for the 3 books of CIMB Annual Report 2020 is 14.485kgCO2e.
 We are committed to reducing the environmental impact of our annual report and will continue working to reduce the amount of greenhouse gasses (GHG) emitted throughout the entire designing and printing process.

 11,588kgCO2e,

-View our Annual Report, Accounts and other information about CIMB Group Holdings Berhad at www.cimb.com materials and managed under and certified with

-Annual Report 2020 compared to our 2019 Annual Report.
+View our Annual Report, Accounts and other information about CIMB Group Holdings Berhad at www.cimb.com in paper used, the printing and production of CIMB Annual Report 2020 compared to our 2019 Annual Report.